 Speaker: Len Nichols, PhD, Emeritus Professor of Health Policy at George Mason University and a non-resident Fellow at the Urban Institute Health Policy Center

-L. Nichols will discuss his experience designing and implementing a VBP program intended to reduce primary care-related health disparities in safety net clinics in Fairfax County, Virginia.
-He will share how the program was designed, its outcomes, and additional lessons for promoting health equity through VBP.
+L. Nichols discussed his experience designing and implementing a VBP program intended to reduce primary care-related health disparities in safety net clinics in Fairfax County, Virginia.
+He shared how the program was designed, its outcomes, and additional lessons for promoting health equity through VBP.

 IV.
 Implementing Prospective Payment Models to Advance Primary Care